Appendix: Config Format Reference

 - Internal configs: Configs used internally by the plugin, currently not supporting (or not yet supporting) customization.

-Normal Configs
+Standard Configs

 These configs drive a wide variety of language features, including but not limited to code completion, code inspection, quick documentation, inlay hints, etc.